zextras/tech-doc/source/carbonio/install/roles/role-wsc.rst

 Enable |wsc|
 ------------

-In order to enable WSC, execute the following command from the CLI as the ``zextras`` user.
+To use the feature, enable it from the Admin panel for each user or (alternatively) from command line with the following command:

 .. code:: console

-   zextras$ carbonio prov mc default carbonioFeatureChatsEnabled TRUE
+   zextras$ carbonio prov ma john.doe@example.com carbonioFeatureChatsEnabled TRUE

 Troubleshooting & Checks
 ------------------------